When Can Baby Have Oranges and Citrus Fruits?

-Introduce oranges and other citrus fruits to your baby closer to 12 months due the acidity of the fruit.
+Currently the age for introducing Citrus Fruits is around 12 Months.
+Introduce oranges and other citrus fruits to your baby closer to 12 months due the acidity of the fruit

 The Goodness of Oranges and Citrus Fruits

 Are oranges a good fruit to make baby food with?
 Unfortunately, oranges, like all citrus fruits, are acidic and are likely to give babies younger than 12 months old rashes.
 The acid can cause terrible diaper rashes and even rashes around the mouth an lips due to the high levels of acidity.

 With that being said, many parents have offered their younger infants tastes of oranges, orange juice or other acidic fruits and have had no reactions.
 If you want to introduce citrus earlier than by all means give it a try but please be on the lookout for possible reactions!

 With new studies being released since 2008, the AAP now says that there may be no need to delay foods that are typically allergenic.
 This applies mostly to babies who have no known allergy/sensitivity risks.
 If you wish to introduce citrus foods earlier than previously recommended, just watch for any reactions.
 As with other acidic foods, if your baby is prone to sensitivities with foods, you may want to wait to introduce Oranges until after his first birthday.

 We all know that oranges are high in vitamin C; did you know that one orange contains approximately 12% of the RDA for fiber too?
 Not just a great source of vitamin C, oranges have a myriad of vitamins and other nutrients that make them tops for a refreshing and healthy snack.

 Vitamin C – 82 mg

 Vitamin B1 (thiamine) – .09 mg